The Best Sightseeing Tours in Baltimore

 In addition to boutique shops and historic sites, Baltimore is home to a diverse array of cuisine you’ll most definitely want to indulge in when visiting.
 And, if you’re itching to try it all in one fell swoop, Bite of Baltimore is the way to do it.
-This one-of-a-kind offering gives you the chance to try four plates of food from various local restaurants, and also learn historical fun facts about the culture and community of Fell’s Point and Mount Vernon along the way.
-Be on the lookout for tours based in Federal Hill and Hampden coming soon.
+This one-of-a-kind offering gives you the chance to try four plates of food from various local restaurants, and also learn historical fun facts about the culture and community of Fell’s Point, Mount Vernon or Federal Hill along the way.

 City Brew Tours